Power Girl (comic book): Critical reception

-Power Girl has received a mixed response from critics since its debut.
+The second volume has a 7.7 rating on the comic book review aggregator website Comic Book Roundup.
 According to Doug Zawisza of CBR, the first issue provided Power Girl with "a clear purpose and potential for growth," marking it as a "fun, bombastic superhero title" with wide appeal.
 While Zawisza emphasized its strong lead character and meaningful challenges, IGN's Dan Phillips found the issue lacking in execution.
 He acknowledged the exciting premise—Power Girl battling an evil gorilla in Manhattan—but felt that the writing dampened the comic’s energetic potential, suggesting a more straightforward narrative could have improved the issue's pacing and tone.